St. Croix, New Brunswick: 1915 sabotage attempt

 During World War I, the CPR line became infamous for being the sabotage target of a German Army officer.
-The United States was still a neutral country at that point and CPR was not permitted to transport war material and troops across US soil on the way to Saint John (most war goods were transported in Canada on the government-owned Intercolonial Railway using an all-Canadian routing instead).
-However Imperial Germany was convinced that CPR's route across Maine was being used for the war effort and sought to destroy the Saint Croix–Vanceboro Railway Bridge crossing the St. Croix River between Vanceboro and St. Croix.
+The United States was still a neutral country at that point, and CPR was not permitted to transport war materiel and troops across U.S. soil on the way to Saint John (most war goods were transported within Canada on the government-owned Intercolonial Railway using an all-Canadian routing instead).
+However, Imperial Germany was convinced that CPR's route across Maine was being used for the war effort and sought to destroy the Saint Croix–Vanceboro Railway Bridge crossing the St. Croix River.
 The officer travelled to Vanceboro and stayed in the local hotel, then laid explosives which detonated but did not damage the bridge.
-He was arrested and then jailed by the US and then Canada.
+He was arrested and then jailed by the United States and then Canada.